bethqiang/puppy-profiles/README.md

 ## Live Demo

-A online build can be found [here](https://puppy-profiles.herokuapp.com).
+An online build can be found [here](https://puppy-profiles.herokuapp.com).

 ## How-to